matiasracedo/hotelmainumby/README.md

 **Page Content**

 Some page content (like the text in the about sections) have been externalized to markdown.
 The markdown files for partial page content exist in `content/copy/pages`.
-The frontmatter may vary from page to page, but some frontmatter fields are required.
+The  may vary from page to page, but some frontmatter fields are required.
 For example:
 ```yaml
 ---
 type: page-content # required; should be "page-content"